mochajs/mocha/docs/index.md

 Some assertion libraries will supply their own diffs, in which case Mocha's will not be used, regardless of the default value.

 Mocha's own diff output does not conform to any known standards, and is designed to be human-readable.

+> _New in v9.2.1_

+By default strings are truncated to 8192 characters before generating a diff.
+This is to prevent performance problems with large strings.

+It can however make the output harder to interpret when comparing large strings.
+Therefore it is possible to configure this value using `--reporter-option maxDiffSize=[number]`.

+A value of 0 indicates no limit, default is 8192 characters.

+## Command-Line Usage

 ### `--full-trace`